US Supreme Court raises doubts about EPA's 'Good Neighbor' ozone rule | Headlines

 The agency implemented a federal program to reduce emissions from large industrial polluters in those states - although separate challenges in lower courts have already paused enforcement in 12 of them, including West Virginia.
 The case now before the justices involves litigation brought by Ohio, Indiana and West Virginia - all targeted by the rule - as well as pipeline operators, U.S. Steel, regional electricity generators and energy trade associations.
 In their suit in the U.S. Court of Appeals for the District of Columbia Circuit, they argued that the EPA violated a federal law aimed at ensuring agency actions are reasonable.

 Some of the industry requests were specific.
 Kinder Morgan asked the justices to block the regulation as it applies to natural gas pipeline engines.
 U.S. Steel sought to prevent its enforcement against iron and steel mill reheating furnaces and boilers.
-When the D.C.
-Circuit refused to block the rule pending its review, the challengers asked the Supreme Court to intervene.
-The EPA's plan will force them to bear unreasonable costs and will destabilize the states' power grids, the states wrote in a brief.
+Some of the justices raised questions about whether it was the role of the Supreme Court to intervene on behalf of the challengers at this time, when a lower court has yet to resolve the underlying litigation.

+"I'm trying to understand what the emergency is that warrants Supreme Court intervention at this point," liberal Justice Ketanji Brown Jackson asked an attorney for Ohio, Mathura Sridharan.
+Conservative Justice Amy Coney Barrett pressed Catherine Stetson, a lawyer representing Kinder Morgan and other industry challengers, to spell out the actual, as opposed to projected, costs of compliance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)